 Basic: No GPS, No Data Transfer

-Lower priced units will use a wired sensor while higher priced units employ a wireless sensor.
+These basic computers are generally lower priced, and some units will use a wired sensor while slightly higher priced units employ a wireless sensor.
 These computers do not allow you to transfer your ride data to a computer or tracking service, and most will not store individual ride details.
 In general, they do keep a running odometer that works like one in a car, except the data may be lost when the battery is changed.
-Which brings us to battery type; with these computers you will be using disposable batteries, with the CR2032 being the most common power source.
+Which brings us to battery type; with these computers you will be using disposable batteries, with small inexpensive coin cell batteries being the most common.

 Smartphones and iPhones

 Using an iPhone or smartphone with the Strava application tracks data in a similar fashion to GPS enabled devices.
 There are aftermarket ANT+ receivers for smartphones and iPhones that allow them to communicate with sensors.
 The main drawback to using your phone is limited battery life.
-Beyond that, you will also need to purchase some case or mount to hold your phone while riding, and these can cost as much or more than a dedicated cycling computer.
+Beyond that, you will also need to purchase some case or mount to hold your phone while riding if you want to view the screen, and these can cost as much or more than a dedicated cycling computer.
 You also run the risk of destroying a costly device should you crash with a phone attached to your handlebars.

 Why Not Just Use My iPhone?

 Another issue (and the biggest one in our view) is battery life.
-We have drained the battery on an iPhone 5s on a two-hour ride using the Strava application.
+We've drained the battery on an iPhone 5s on a two-hour ride using the Strava application.
 If you are just starting out as a cyclist and think that two hours seems like a long time, just wait.
-Before you know it, you will be hammering out century rides with your local club, and your phone will be dead long before the end of your journey.
+Before you know it, you'll be hammering out century rides with your local club, and your phone will be dead long before the end of your journey.
 We like to know that we have a charged phone in case of an emergency.

 Accessory compatibility is also an issue you are likely to run into as well.
 Most phones aren't compatible with ANT+ sensors.
 Most of the heart rate, cadence, and speed sensors on the market use the ANT+ protocol and will not work with the majority of smartphones (unless you purchase an ANT+ receiver for your phone.)
 More manufacturers are getting in the game with Bluetooth 4.0 accessories, but ANT+ is still the gorilla in the room when it comes to third-party sensor standards.